 The administration of the MCLS degree program will be the responsibility of the program coordinator of the existing Master of Historic Preservation program.
-The coordinator will develop teaching assignments and coordinate scheduling efforts with the graduate program administrator.
-The program coordinator will also receive assistance from the College's Associate Dean of Academic Affairs on an as needed basis concerning course offerings, scheduling course times, and teaching assignments.
+The coordinator will develop teaching assignments and coordinate scheduling efforts with the graduate program a.
+Explanation supporting the increase of hours for the program